eitan-ts/CrowedCoin/README.md

 - To Run a version of the site, simply clone the repository to your local machine and use "npm run start" on the CLI.

-- You will require Metamask wallet or any other web based wallet to communicate with the Etherum test network.
+- You will require Metamask wallet or any other web based wallet to communicate with the Ethereum test network.

 - You are advised to use the Rinkbey test network while using the site, you can use this faucet to get some Ether to try it up: https://faucet.rinkeby.io/